cynotebo/KM-Workshop/Module 1.md

 ```
 POST https://{name of your service}.search.windows.net/indexes/clinical-trials-small/docs/autocomplete?api-version=2019-05-06
 ```
-Set the body of the reqest as "raw" and include:
+Set the body of the request as "raw" and include:
 ```json
 {
    "fuzzy": true,